Record Your Wishes

 Other Things to Know About Advance Directives

-- Governing laws vary so be sure to obtain an advance directive that complies with your state’s laws.
+– Governing laws differ, so make sure you have an advance directive that follows the laws of your jurisdiction.

-- Periodically review your advance directive to make sure it still reflects your desires.
-If it doesn’t, don’t try to amend it; simply complete a new one.
+– Check your advance directive regularly to make sure it really expresses your expectations.
+Don’t attempt to change it if it doesn’t; just complete a new one.